Delrey School offers a full array of therapeutic services in an integrated academic setting. These services include:

-In Delrey School’s occupational therapy department, students develop their fine motor and community life skills.
+In Delrey School’s Occupational Therapy Department, students develop their fine motor and community life skills.
 Direct intensive therapy is provided in individual and group settings.
-Occupational therapists provide handwriting therapy in the classroom setting, following the “Handwriting Without Tears” program.
+Occupational therapists will go into the classrooms to help students use their dressing, grooming, handwriting, and scissor skills.
 Classroom work areas and manipulatives (writing utensils, scissors, keyboards) are adapted for each student with support staff trained by therapists to facilitate each student’s independence.

 Oral Motor/Feeding Therapy

-Students with sensory processing dysfunction can receive the therapy they need in the well-equipped sensory integration therapy room at the Delrey School.
-The students are evaluated and an individualized sensory integration program is developed and implemented throughout the school day.
+Students with sensory processing dysfunction can receive the therapy they need in the well-equipped sensory room at the Delrey School.
+The students are evaluated and a sensory diet is developed and implemented throughout the school day.
 Sensory strategies are also recommended for home.